Modularis: Modular Relational Analytics over Heterogeneous Distributed Platforms: From operators to complex query plans

-The subsequent plan eventually joins the tuples inside two corresponding partitions of the two sides.
+The subsequent plan joins the tuples inside two corresponding partitions of the two sides.
 An imperative implementation would express this as a loop over matching partition pairs.
-In Modularis, we use the \texttt{NestedMap} operator to do the same thing: We first concatenate corresponding $\langle\varname{networkPartitionID},\varname{partitionData}\rangle$ pairs using a \texttt{Zip} operator (note that they are produced in dense, ordered sequence).
-This way, all data belonging to one partition pair is represented in a single tuple, such that we can express the remaining logic as a nested plan transforming each such tuple.
+In Modularis, we use the \texttt{NestedMap} operator for the same purpose: \begin{revision}We take the corresponding $\langle\varname{networkPartitionID},\varname{partitionData}\rangle$ pairs and pass them through a \texttt{Zip} operator, which produces $\langle\varname{networkPartitionID}$, \\ $\varname{partitionData}, \varname{networkPartitionID}$, $\varname{partitionData}\rangle$ tuples (note that they are produced in dense, ordered sequence).\end{revision} This way, all data belonging to one partition pair is represented in a single tuple, and we can express the remaining logic as a nested plan transforming each such tuple.
 The nested plan starts by dissecting the input tuple.
-Note that the tuple has four fields: the partition ID and data of the two sides, respectively.
+The tuple has four fields: the partition ID and data of the two sides, respectively.
 A sequence of \texttt{ParameterLookup} (which returns the entire tuple) and \texttt{Projection} operators (which retains one of the fields) extracts one of the fields, each.
 The partition data is partitioned further on both sides by a sequence of \texttt{RowScan} (which extracts individual tuples from the nested collection inside the $\varname{partitionData}$ fields), \texttt{LocalHistogram}, and \texttt{LocalPartitioning} operators.
 Note that each of these sequences returns several $\langle\varname{localPartitionID},\varname{partitionData}\rangle$ pairs.
-In order be able to recover the dropped bits further downstream, we augment each of these pairs with the $\varname{networkPartitionID}$ by using the \texttt{CartesianProduct} operator.
+To be able to recover the dropped bits further downstream, we augment each of these pairs with the $\varname{networkPartitionID}$ by using the \texttt{CartesianProduct} operator.
 Its left side only consists of a single tuple (containing the network partition ID), so it does not increase the number of tuples.